The-Back-Room/The-Back-Room.github.io/ROADMAP.md

             - **Naruto**: Theme pack inspired by the "Naruto" anime and manga series by Masashi Kishimoto
             - **Naruto Shippuden**: Theme pack inspired by the "Naruto Shippuden" anime and manga series by Masashi Kishimoto
             - **Boruto**: Theme pack inspired by the "Boruto" anime and manga series by Ukyo Kodachi and Mikio Ikemoto
+            - **Naruto Ninja Clash in the Land of Snow**: Theme pack inspired by the "Naruto Ninja Clash in the Land of Snow" movie by Studio Pierrot
+            - **Naruto Legend of the Stone of Gelel**: Theme pack inspired by the "Naruto Legend of the Stone of Gelel" movie by Studio Pierrot
+            - **Naruto Guardians of the Crescent Moon Kingdom**: Theme pack inspired by the "Naruto Guardians of the Crescent Moon Kingdom" movie by Studio Pierrot
+            - **Naruto Shippuden The Will of Fire**: Theme pack inspired by the "Naruto The Will of Fire" movie by Studio Pierrot
+            - **Naruto Shippuden The Lost Tower**: Theme pack inspired by the "Naruto The Lost Tower" movie by Studio Pierrot
+            - **Naruto Shippuden Blood Prison**: Theme pack inspired by the "Naruto Blood Prison" movie by Studio Pierrot
+            - **Naruto Shippuden Road to Ninja**: Theme pack inspired by the "Naruto Road to Ninja" movie by Studio Pierrot
+            - **The Last Naruto The Movie**: Theme pack inspired by "The Last Naruto The Movie" by Studio Pierrot
+            - **BLEACH Memories of Nobody**: Theme pack inspired by the "BLEACH Memories of Nobody" movie by Studio Pierrot
+            - **BLEACH The DiamondDust Rebellion**: Theme pack inspired by the "BLEACH The DiamondDust Rebellion" movie by Studio Pierrot
+            - **BLEACH Fade to Black**: Theme pack inspired by the "BLEACH Fade to Black" movie by Studio Pierrot
+            - **BLEACH Hell Verse**: Theme pack inspired by the "BLEACH Hell Verse" movie by Studio Pierrot
             - **Neon Genesis Evangelion**: Theme pack inspired by the "Neon Genesis Evangelion" anime and manga series by Hideaki Anno
             - **Death Note**: Theme pack inspired by the "Death Note" anime and manga series by Tsugumi Ohba and Takeshi Obata
             - **One Piece**: Theme pack inspired by the "One Piece" anime and manga series by Eiichiro Oda